DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Abstract

 \section{Abstract}

 Developing efficient CUDA kernels is a fundamental yet challenging task in the generative AI industry.
-Recent researches leverage Large Language Models (LLMs) to automatically convert PyTorch reference implementations to CUDA kernels, significantly reducing the engineering efforts.
-State-of-the-art LLMs, such as GPT-5.2 and Claude-Sonnet-4.5, still struggle in this specific task.
-To address this challenge, we propose \textbf{DRTriton}, a scalable learning framework for training LLMs to convert PyTorch codes into highly optimized Triton kernels, which are then compiled to CUDA kernels at runtime.
-DRTriton consists of three key components: (i) a data synthetic algorithm CSP-DAG that guarantees full coverage and unbiased uniform sampling over the operator space with controlled difficulty; (ii) a curriculum reinforcement learning with decoupled reward efficiently optimizes conversion success rate and inference speed simultaneously; and (iii) a test-time search algorithm that further improves the inference speed of the generated Triton kernels.
-Notably, despite being trained exclusively on synthetic data, DRTriton generalizes effectively to real-world CUDA kernels that are challenging even for human experts.
-Experimental results show that DRTriton-7B achieves speedup on 92\% of the KernelBench Level 2, compared to 23\% for GPT-5.2 and 19\% for Claude-Sonnet-4.5.
+Recent research leverages Large Language Models (LLMs) to automatically convert PyTorch reference implementations to CUDA kernels, significantly reducing engineering effort.
+State-of-the-art LLMs, such as GPT-5.2 and Claude-Sonnet-4.5, still struggle with this task.
+To address this challenge, we propose \textbf{DRTriton}, a scalable learning framework for training LLMs to convert PyTorch programs into highly optimized Triton kernels, which are then compiled to CUDA kernels at runtime.
+DRTriton consists of three key components: (i) a data synthetic algorithm CSP-DAG that guarantees full coverage and unbiased uniform sampling over the operator space with controlled difficulty; (ii) a curriculum RL framework with decoupled rewards that jointly optimizes conversion success rate and execution speed; and (iii) a test-time search algorithm that further improves the execution speed of the generated Triton kernels.
+With a warmup stage of SFT on limited PyTorch-Triton pairs curated using existing LLMs, DRTriton trained by RL on synthesized PyTorch programs generalizes effectively to real-world CUDA kernels that are challenging even for human experts.
+Experimental results show that DRTriton-7B achieves speedup over PyTorch on 92\% of KernelBench Level 2 tasks, compared to 23\% for GPT-5.2 and 19\% for Claude-Sonnet-4.5.